r3ggi/electroniz3r/README.md

 ![electroniz3r-small](https://github.com/r3ggi/electroniz3r/assets/15366054/80a5cddf-438e-4ca2-9108-7000cd905b3c)

 # electroniz3r
-Take over macOS Electron apps' TCC permissions
+Take over macOS Electron apps' TCC permissions with electroniz3r.
+The tool has been presented for the first time on DEFCON31 in Las Vegas during my `ELECTRONizing macOS privacy - a new weapon in your red teaming armory` talk.

 ## Overview